 Short of someone coming to your house and smoking your fish for you...I don't know what else you're looking for?!

 My brine is 2 C pickling salt 4 C brown sugar to 12 C water, any other spice is optional.
-Minimum brine time for me is 7-8 hrs, 14 hrs max.
-So anywhere in between is fine.
+Shortest brine time for me is 7-8 hrs, 14 hrs max.
+So anywhere in that range is fine.
 Today things came up so I won't be taking my fish out until tomorrow 36 hrs.
 This will be my longest brine ever.
-I smoke minimum 10-12 hrs.
+I smoke at least 10-12 hrs.
 Winter time as long as 16 or more, due to outside temp.

 All depends how you like it, dry or moist.
 Also the size of the fillets.
 3-4 pans of smoke, and brush with sugar and water 3-4 times every hour close to the end.
 Be sure to rinse and dry your fish min 1 hr before smoking...